missionpinball/mpf-docs/docs/install/linux/index.md

     This installation guide is for MPF 0.57 and the legacy MC, which is being replaced in the upcoming MPF 0.80 with the Godot MC.
 If you are just getting started with MPF, we recommend you [install MPF 0.80](../index.md) instead.

 ## OS Preparation

 In order to communicate with your pinball hardware over USB you need to add your user to the user group `dialout`.
 This is necessary regardless of the version of MPF (thus including the upcoming 0.80).

 ## May 2023 Update

-We need to update this page (we no longer suggest pipx, btw), but if you want the "real" linux install instructions, read through the GitHub Actions job scripts in the [build_wheels](https://github.com/missionpinball/mpf/blob/dev/.github/workflows/build_wheels.yml) file.
+We need to update this page (for instance, we no longer suggest pipx), but if you want the "real" linux install instructions, read through the GitHub Actions job scripts in the [build_wheels](https://github.com/missionpinball/mpf/blob/dev/.github/workflows/build_wheels.yml) file.
 You'll see the exact steps we use to build MPF-MC (MPF is simple to